Frequently Asked Questions

-This guide provides a step-by-step walkthrough for building a robust Node.js application using the Express framework to send SMS messages, receive inbound SMS, and handle delivery status updates via webhooks using the Vonage Messages API.
+Build a Node.js Express server that sends SMS messages, receives inbound SMS, and handles delivery status updates via webhooks using the Vonage Messages API.
+This guide covers project setup, implementation, security, and deployment.

 .env